cs123-stanford/cs123-stanford-2023/docs/schedule/labs/fall-23/lab-2.rst

 #.
 Connect three additional motors to the same CAN bus (ie same row of connectors).
 #.
 Calibrate and connect three additional motors to the Pupper PCB.
 #.
 Set their IDs to not overlap with your existing motors.
 We use 4, 5, and 6.
 #.
 Set the target positions of the base motor, shoulder motor, and elbow motor to the angle readings of the first, second, and third new motors respectively.
+Use the left_state MotorState array for this.

 [TODO: gif]